mozilla/infosec.mozilla.org/docs/guidelines/phishing.md

 # Password Manager Behavior

 Phishing emails often attempt to have you enter credentials in a lookalike site with a similar domain name.
-The human eye may have a hard time telling the difference, but a password manager will recognize the domain name is different and refuse to autofill your credentials.
+The human eye may have a hard time telling the difference, but a password manager will refuse to autofill your credentials because it won't recognize the fraudulent domain.
 By using a password manager, you make your passwords more secure _and_ reduce your risk of being phished.

 ## References/Additional Reading